Home > Criminal Defense Lawyers in Cincinnati, OH > Federal Sentencing for Drug Trafficking

 How Luftman, Heck, and Associates Can Help Clear Your Name

 No one should ever face drug trafficking charges alone, especially when they are facing federal charges.
 That’s why you should call Cincinnati drug lawyer Brad Groene right away if you have been arrested or investigated.
-Our experienced legal team at Luftman, Heck, and Associates will be by your side during every step of the criminal justice process and work with the courts to get your case the best possible outcome.
+Our experienced criminal defense legal team at Luftman, Heck, and Associates will be by your side during every step of the criminal justice process and work with the courts to get your case the best possible outcome.
 Call us 24/7 at (513) 338-1890 to find out how we may be able to help, no matter if you are charged in Ohio or federal courts.